FlorianEagox/QuizletQuery/README.md

 You can try a live, running version of the program at
 > **https://sethpainter.com/quizletquery**
 ## About
 This is a simple python, flask application that attempts to answer questions by using Quizlet flashcards.
-A wealth of academic content exists as structured data in the form of Quizlet flashcard sets, but they are not searcable or parsable.
+A wealth of academic content exists as structured data in the form of Quizlet flashcard sets, but they are not searchable or parsable.
 This tool aims to make this data easily searchable.
 ## How it works
-When the backend recieves a request containing a question, it sends the question to a Google Custom Search engine (CSE) and retrieves to top ten relevant links (Anything burried further down likely does not contain your question, but rather irrelevant information).
+When the backend receives a request containing a question, it sends the question to a Google Custom Search engine (CSE) and retrieves to top ten relevant links (Anything buried further down likely does not contain your question, but rather irrelevant information).
 This CSE is configured to return only Quizlet links.

 The server then scrapes the returned pages and goes through each question.
 After scraping a page, if the question is found, the server will stop and return the flashcard containing it (And any additional flashcards containing your question) along with the Quizlet URL from which it came.
-In addition to searching for you question, the server also stores every other flashcard in the set as it is likely relevant to your initial query and be used to return results much faster for subsequent queries.
+In addition to searching for your question, the server also stores every other flashcard in the set as it is likely relevant to your initial query and be used to return results much faster for subsequent queries.
 These results are stored in an object called a knowledge base.
 If the question is not found in the current page, then it goes through each Quizlet page until it is.
 If by the end of all ten Google results, your question is not found in any flashcards, it is possible and often likely that the desired information was found, but worded differently, and so, the server will return the knowledge base so that the frontend can offer the user the ability to manually search through it for relevant flashcards.

 All successful results will return a token for the knowledge base that the user can use in subsequent queries.
-If the user does not use the knowledge base within 30 minutes (or a shorter specficied expiration) the knowledge base will be deleted from the server.
+If the user does not use the knowledge base within 30 minutes (or a shorter specified expiration) the knowledge base will be deleted from the server.

 ## API Usage
 The server is run like any flask / gunicorn application and currently running at